 A local dimming implementation on LED LCDs allows them to dim parts of the screen that need to be darker – without dimming the parts that need to be bright.
-The result is a higher contrast ratio.
+As a result, you get a higher contrast ratio.

-Because LED LCD displays rely on their backlights to create the picture, they cannot produce truly deep black shades; Some light will always get through, resulting in grayish blacks.
+Because LED and mini LED LCDs rely on their backlights to create the picture, they cannot produce truly deep blacks.
+Some light will always get through, resulting in grayish blacks.

-Of course, not everyone can afford a high-end OLED display.
-This is where local dimming comes into play to improve the contrast ratio of LED-backlit LCDs.
+Of course, not everyone can afford to buy a high-end OLED display.
+This is where local dimming steps onto the scene to enhance the contrast ratio of LED-backlit LCDs.

 - Direct-lit with Global Dimming (no local dimming)

 - Edge-lit with local dimming